Skyscanner

 Plan your dream holiday — visual category switcher

-Replaced icon tabs with rich photography for Flights, Hotels, and Car Hire — making the three revenue streams equally prominent and visually compelling, with a journey bar linking all three to encourage multi-product planning.
+Replaced icon tabs with rich photography for Flights, Hotels, and Car Hire — making the three revenue streams equally prominent and visually compelling, validated by Variant B testing which showed 83% category recognition vs. 42% for icon-only.

 03